David-Else/developer-workstation-setup-script/README.md

 You might also like to install `ms-vscode.live-server` for live debugging in Code or the browser.

-**Q**: Why is the script spit into multiple parts for install and setup?

-**A**: Sudo privileges are needed for the installation, and they time out before the script can finish.
-This makes unattended installation impossible without running the installer as root.

-The setup part is much easier to do as a user, so running it as the user avoids constant `su - "$SUDO_USER" -c` statements in the code.
-If a part of the setup needs `sudo` it will ask for your password.

 **Q**: Does this script disable the caps lock key?
 I've noticed that it works during login but after that it stops working altogether.